 - Transport during your stay

 - Delicious French cuisine

 Located in Saint-Victor-de-Buthon, France, this place is surrounded by fields and forests.
 They have a permaculture vegetable garden and ongoing classes on permaculture every day.

-If you want to learn something new while enjoying being a digital nomad in France, this place is a good choice, especially when you want to experience living in the countryside.
+If you want to learn something new while enjoying being a digital nomad in France then coliving in Saint-Victor-de-Buthon is a good choice, especially with the countryside lifestyle.

 They have a fast internet connection for you to work with the internet.
 You will even be able to stream video using their internet connection.

 The price starts from $720 per month, you can check out their Instagram page to see more about this place.